Mikey's Muppet Memorabilia Museum

 Elmo on water skis by Applause

 The 2nd series of Shell Sesame figures (shown directly above on this page) were not the only beach themed Sesame figures to be made by Applause.
 Three additional sets of beach themed figures were sold individually in gift shop stores.
-However, confirming which series the above figure of Elmo on water skis belongs with is a mystery to me.
+However, confirming which Sesame Street PVC figure series the above figure of Elmo on water skis belongs with is a mystery to me!
 It's possible that this figure may have been released as part of the 2nd Shell series but I haven't been able to confirm this, so I've kept it separate from the others.

-Elmo was just emerging as a character in the late 80's, so it's possible that the water skis figure was a late addition to the 2nd Shell series for that reason.
+Elmo was just emerging as a character in the late 80's, so it's possible that the water skis figure was a late addition to the 2nd Shell series for that reason, which could be why there are fewer of them.
 I have never seen this Elmo figure packaged in a Shell baggie, however I have seen the other 8 from the 2nd series in baggies.
-So it's a mystery to me if this figure was sold with Shell series 2 or through greeting card gift shops as part of a completely different series of Sesame figures.
+So it's still a mystery to me if this figure was sold with Shell series 2 or through greeting card gift shops as part of a completely different series of Sesame figures.

 1993 Beach Series